JHS Students interested in screenwriting:

 #ITSAGREATDAYTOBEALONGHORN

-Way to go Kenlie!
+Way to GO, Luke!

 #ITSAGREATDAYTOBEALONGHORN

-Way to go Kenlie!
+Way to GO, Luke!

 #ITSAGREATDAYTOBEALONGHORN